afiodorov/afiodorov.github.io/_posts/2015-11-12-unbiased-coin.md

 orthodox statistical tools which were painstakingly developed took science astray for at least a 100 years.

-But the problem with orthodox methods and the orthodox idea of probability being something physical kinda works in many situations.
+The problem with orthodox methods and the orthodox idea of probability being something physical kinda works in many situations.
 And a Bayesian refinement usually only gets you tiny-little gains in accuracy, so is not worth it.
 And that's why this world view hasn't been abandoned.
 By the cracks are